Research Methods in Practice (Part 2) - Teachers’ notes

 In the first hour, the group and TA reflect on their results, and the feedback received on their presentation.
 They discuss what they would have done differently if they were starting again.
 In the second hour, the Teacher gives a talk on report writing.

 Here are some slides on report writing I put together for a similar course at Exeter about a decade ago.
-I think Michael now has an updated version of these.
+There is an updated version of these slides on the course DLE.

 Late-week session and homework